Janel Parrish: Philanthropy

 In October 2018, she appeared in an anti-bullying public service announcement for Disney and ABC’s #ChooseKindness campaign with Sasha Pieterse for National Bullying Prevention Month.
 "I have had experiences being bullied.
 For me, it was definitely high school.
 I was not the popular girl at all," she told People magazine.

 Personal life

 Parrish began dating chemical engineer Chris Long in September 2016, and became engaged to him on October 23, 2017.
 They married on September 8, 2018, at Kualoa Ranch, Oahu, Hawaii.
 Her father-in-law was killed by a drunk driver two weeks before the wedding.
 "We went to Hawaii and we had the most beautiful day, and during our vows, when Chris started talking about his dad, the sky opened up and it just started pouring rain on us.
 It was such a beautiful, I mean I don't think anybody was dry eyed, like everybody cried because it was such a beautiful moment," Parrish recalled to ET in 2019.

+Parrish and Long were separated for a couple of months before news broke in April 2026.
+On May 21, 2026, Parrish had reached a settlement in her divorce with Long.
+Parrish was in a relationship with professional dancer Sasha Farber.
+They broke up in July 2026.